poppins/poppins/README.md

 If using mysql backups, credentials must be provided in the .my.cnf file.
 See config.

 ### Upgrade ###
-Navigate to the poppins source directory and pull the code with the hg command:
+Navigate to the poppins source directory and pull the code with the git command:

-    hg pull -u
+    git pull

 ### Configuration ###